-In the regular session, a graduate student may register for a maximum of 15 semester hours of graduate work per semester, including registration for the thesis or dissertation.
-In the summer session, the student may register for no more than 6 semester hours each term.
-Additional restrictions may be imposed by academic departments.
+The maximum enrollment for a graduate student in a regular session is 15 semester hours of graduate work per semester, including thesis or dissertation.
+In the summer session, the student may register for no more than 12 hours across all terms within a single summer.